What is Finding My Way?

 “So, we were able to get some really deep feedback from women from doing that, who overwhelmingly said what a positive and helpful resource it was and that it really did help them cope while they were going through this treatment.”

-“We then went on to the second stage of testing the program, where we gave it to women as a randomized control trial.
+“We then went on to the second stage of testing the program, where we gave it to women as a randomised control trial.
 So half the women received the program and the other half received the Breast Cancer Network Australia ‘Hope and Hurdles’ kit, which is a great resource.”

 “We then got feedback from women in that study as well, and again it was very positive feedback around how helpful and supportive it is.
 And at times there can be some challenging content in there.
 We do provide information about how to cope when you find out that your illness might have progressed, planning ahead, what to do, and how to prepare yourself a little bit.”